-We have a thriving community garden and encourage participation from anyone interested, whether they have experience or not.
-Our expert facilitators coordinate our work so that everyone can contribute and benefit. with this group running on Tuesday's between 8.30am and 12.00pm
+We have a thriving community garden and encourage participation from anyone interested, whether they have experience or not. participants learn together as they plant and manitain a sustainable garden, with this group running on Tuesday's between 9.00am and 12.00pm

 Break Away Cafe

-Our onsite café serves lunches Mondays, Tuesdays, with a free lunch on Wednesday's and provide a vital first point of contact for many of our clients, as well as encouraging and enhancing relationships and community participation for regulars.
+Our onsite café serves lunches Mondays, Tuesdays, Wednesday's and provide a vital first point of contact for many of our clients, as well as encouraging and enhancing relationships and community participation for regulars.
 Between 11.00am and 12.30 pm

-Our emergency relief program identifies immediate needs of our clients and asseses the appropriate form of response to help.
+Our Food and finanical assistance program identifies immediate needs of our clients and asseses the appropriate form of response to help.
 This can include day to day living needs, food and emotional support.
 Break the Cycle liaises with local services and agencies and advocates on behalf of our clients for the best possible outcome.

-As part of the ER service we interview clients in crisis, potentially offering food; Gas, Electricity assistance, water for private housing and Telstra finanical assistance.
+As part of the Food and Finanical assistance we interview clients in crisis, potentially offering food; Gas, Electricity assistance, water for private housing and Telstra finanical assistance.

 We interview clients on Tuesday,Wednesday and Thursday betwwen 9.30am and 2.00pm.